89luca89/distrobox/docs/usage/distrobox-assemble.md

 # NAME

 	distrobox assemble
-	distrobox-assemble

 # DESCRIPTION

-distrobox-assemble takes care of creating or destroying containers in batches, based on a manifest file.
+`distrobox assemble` takes care of creating or destroying containers in batches, based on a manifest file.
 The manifest file by default is `./distrobox.ini`, but can be specified using the `--file` flag.